mzogheib/gh-actions-publish-test/README.md

     fix!:
     # etc.
     ```
-- Create a workflow to publish to NPM after a release has created the release
+- Extend the workflow to publish to NPM after the release PR has been merged
-  - Can be done in the same workflow as above or a new one
+  - Create a separate action to run `npm publish`
+  - Call this action when the `release_created` output from `release-please-action` is `true`

 ### GitHub settings